 Neutral detergents will not bleach fabric or remove fabric protection.

 - Wet-dry vacuum

-- A reliable interior stain remover, such as 303 Carpet & Upholstery Cleaner
+- A reliable interior stain remover, such as a Carpet Stain and Spot Lifter.

 Next, spray the stain heavily with your cleaner, and allow it a minute or so to work.
 Don’t scrub the stain just yet.
 Use a towel and blot it up.
 Again, you don’t want to spread the mess.

 Spray the stain again, and use your scrub brush with warm water to scrub the stain.
 This should remove the remaining elements of the stain material.

 Rinse with fresh water and a terry cloth towel, and then blot dry and vacuum.

 If an indelible stain has penetrated the fibers of a material, it will not come out.
 You might be able to make the stain less noticeable, but no cleaner or method will remove all of the stain.